 - You are still needed

-This is the kind of writing I’ve advocated for years for appeals – only now applied to newsletters.
+This is the kind of writing I’ve advocated for years in appeals – only now applied to newsletters.
 In fact, Ahern even points out that the cycle of solicitation, gift, and newsletter should all work together.
 How can that happen if they are each written for different audiences?
 It makes all the sense in the world that you would want to write your newsletters with the same rules that you use for appeal letters: easy to read for older women, the pronouns “we-us-our” used inclusively, 6th-grade reading level, and so on.

 Try this: Spread out the last two years of paper newsletters on your conference room table.
 (If you have gone paperless, you will have an empty table.)

-- Do they deliver gratification?
+- Do they deliver gratitude?

 - Do the “we-us-our” pronouns explicitly include the reader?